pstoaks/esp_projects/simple_sensor_server/README.md

 # The Simple ESP8266 Sensor Server

 ## Overview
-Note: This is not yet complete.
-I will be completing it in the coming week or so.

 This is a very simple ESP8266 Arduino sketch that is written for the NodeMCU and a few inexpensive, readily available sensors as an introduction to this